allegroai/clearml-docs/docs/webapp/webapp_profile.md

 The different jobs will be routed to different resource pools by connecting the profiles to the resource pools.
 Jobs enqueued through the profiles will be run in the pools where there are available resources in order of their priority.
-For example, the H100 pool will run jobs with the following precedence: 2 GPU jobs first, then 4GPU ones, then 8 GPU, and lastly 0.5 GPU.
+For example, the H100 pool will run jobs with the following precedence: 2 GPU jobs first, then 4 GPU ones, then 8 GPU, and lastly 0.5 GPU.

 ![Example profile priority](../img/resource_example_profile_priority.png)